Name: Mark Verber

 Super light trail running shoe.
 Mesh uppers.
 Aggressive tread.
 A core design feature of this shoe is extreme flexibility of the shoe.
 The sole is stiff from the heel to the metatarsals, but after that the sole is very flexible.
 It is possible to fold the toe all the way back to the heel.
 Some people have described the Inov-8 as a "slipper" version of the Montrail Vitesse.
 Limited cushion for the heel, almost no cushion for the mid-foot or fore-foot.
 These shoes have a very roomy toe box, a narrow body, a good heel cup, and a high lacing system which kept my heel anchored.

-I have used these shoes for approximately 6000 miles (12 pairs of shoes) for light weight backpacking, trail running, snowshoeing, and general around town use.
-Streets in Mountain View, CA. Hard pack trails in the Santa Cruz mountains.
-In the Sierras which included crumbly trails, hard pack trails, granite, wet granite, muck, and snow.
+I have used these shoes for more than 6500 miles (14 pairs of shoes) for light weight backpacking, trail running, snowshoeing, and general around town use.
+Locations include streets in San Francisco Bay area, hard pack trails in the Santa Cruz mountains, in the Sierras including crumbly trails, hard pack trails, granite, wet granite, muck, and snow.
 Coastal locations such as Pt Reyes which included hard pack trails and sand.
-In southern Utah on hard pack and sandstone.
+In southern Utah and Arizona on hard pack and sandstone.
+Mountains of Colorado.
+Ice a variety of locations.
+I am sure lots of other places and conditions.

-The best example of this shoes performance was a trip I took to Hetch Hetchy and Yosemite valley.
-I covered 21 miles backpacking (carrying 18lb) first day including 5000ft gain, 4000ft lose.
+At this point there I have used the Flyroc so much it's that writing a field reports which covers all my experience would be a novel, so I will leave my write up of the first time I took the Inov-8 Flyroc 310 into the back country since it's a great example of my experiences with this shoe.
+I took a quick weekend trip to Hetch Hetchy and Yosemite valley.
+I covered 21 miles backpacking (carrying 18lb).
+The first day including 5000ft gain, 4000ft lose.
 Around 9 miles in I soaked my feet wading through a marshy/muddy area and I only had one pair of clean socks which I was reserving to sleep in.
 So the next 13 miles my feet were in wet, muddy socks while I went up and down around 4000ft including some snow walking.
 The second day including 7 miles worth of backpacking, and then 7 miles of trail running.
 At the end of the second day, no blisters, no foot pain except for something unrelated to the shoes performance.
 [On the first day I got a splinter in my heel when my shoes were off, and didn't realize it.
-By the second day it was slightly infected and felt and looked a bit like a blister until I was able to clean it up and treat it.]
+By the second day it was slightly infected and felt and looked a bit like a blister until I cleaned it up and treat it at which point I could tell it was a splinter.]
+This was wearing a pair of Wright double socks and wrapping my morton's toe.

 The added flexibility resulted in my metatarsals getting much more of a workout